907th/vim-auto-save/README.md

 ## Description

-AutoSave - automatically save changes to disk without having to use `:w` (or any binding to it) every time a buffer has been modified.
+AutoSave - automatically save changes to disk without having to use `:w` (or any binding to it) every time a buffer has been modified or based on your preferred events.

 Inspired by the same feature in RubyMine text editor.

+By default AutoSave will save every time something has been changed in normal mode and when the user leaves insert mode.
+This configuration is a mix between "save as often as possible" and "try to avoid breaking other plugins that depend on filewrite-events".

 ## Installation and Usage